adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 Line 2: Blank line.

-Line 3: Header of the file.
-20 or more "=" symbols.
+Line 3: Header of the file (20 or more "=" symbols).

 Line 4: Flag of the neighbors section, have to be in the file.

 Line 5: Format of the bond specification line.

-Line 6: Neighbour separator.
-Separates different neighbors (:math:`J_1`, :math:`J_2`, ...) in the neighbors template file.
+Line 6: Neighbour separator (20 or more "-" symbols).
-20 or more "-" symbols.
+Separates different neighbors

-Line 7: Name of the neighbour and the
+:math:`(J_1, J_2, \dots)` in the template file.

-`LaTeX <https://www.latex-project.org/>`_ version of that name.
+Line 7: Name of the neighbour and the |latex|_ version of that name.
 Name have to be specified.
-Latex name is optional.
+LaTeX name is optional.
 Name and LaTeX name are separated by one or more spaces, as a consequence no spaces are allowed for both of them.